microsoft/azure-health-data-services-toolkit/samples/EventGridChannel/README.md

 # Using Azure Event Grid as channel
-This sample demonstrates the use of Azure Event Grid as a channel which is available in Azure Health Data Services SDK. we'll cover channel scenario which can be used to send events to Azure event grid.
+This sample demonstrates the use of Azure Event Grid as a channel which is available in Azure Health Data Services SDK.
+We'll cover the channel scenario which can be used to send events to Azure Event Grid.

 ## Concepts

-This sample will help you to understand how to configure the event grid channel and its options using input channel and how to send the events to Azure event grid and use Blob storage as a queue storage for Azure Event Grid.
+This sample will help you to understand how to configure the event grid channel and its options using input channel, and how to send the events to Azure Event Grid and use Blob storage as a queue storage for Azure Event Grid.

 ## Prerequisites